LeeeSe/search_for_llms/README.md

 ## Overview

-`simple_search` is a tool that performs web searches and retrieves content from the resulting pages.
+`search_for_llms` is a tool that performs web searches and retrieves content from the resulting pages.
 It combines search engine querying with web scraping capabilities to gather structured, cleaned information from search results, making it particularly suitable for LLM applications.

 ## Features